-UND is actively monitoring the coronavirus, also known as COVID-19.
-All notifications about the coronavirus, UND’s response to it, or any impact on university classes or operations, will be communicated at blogs.UND.edu/coronavirus.
+UND is actively monitoring the coronavirus pandemic, also known as COVID-19.
+Learn more about UND's Smart Restart plan at blogs.UND.edu/coronavirus.

-Resources specific to the UND School of Medicine & Health Sciences will be posted on this page and will change as the situation develops.
+Resources specific to the UND School of Medicine & Health Sciences will be posted on this page and will change as the pandemic continues.

 Project ECHO: COVID-19